nfc-tools/libfreefare/HACKING.md

 read the [style(9) man page from FreeBSD's website](http://www.freebsd.org/cgi/man.cgi?query=style).

+For style correction install package `astyle`.
+Then run `make style`.

 ## Write tests

 I already told you cutter is lovely, so you really should use it!
 If you want